opeltre/opeltre.github.io/research.md

 math:   2
 ---

-## Numerical Simulations

-See [here][bp] for numerical experiments.

 [bp]: /bp

+## Background

+My scientific interests lie at the interface between mathematics, physics and computer science.

+Startled by the conceptual novelty of quantum physics and general relativity, I studied differential geometry, gauge theory and operator algebra, and through the beautiful work of authors like &Eacute;lie Cartan and J.M.
+Souriau, I came to love an uncelebrated field of science whose handful advocates call mathematical physics.
+The broad curiosity of my PhD advisor however took me to still different places.

+## Message-Passing Algorithms

+Providing with an asynchronous and parallelised computing scheme to perform statistical inference, message-passing algorithms have a wide variety of applications, from telecoms to statistical physics, neuroscience and artificial intelligence.
+The local structure of these algorithms, which closely reflects cellular interactions, lead us to a natural homology theory where algebraic topology is applied to statistics.

+The geometry of their equilibria, together with the optimisation problems they solve, become very reminiscent of harmonic analysis, were it not for a twist of combinatorics that brings in singularities, bifurcations and unstable equilibria.

 ## Publications

-- __PhD thesis__: [Message Passing Algorithms and Homology][phd]
+- __PhD thesis__: [Message Passing Algorithms and Homology][phd],

-    Message-passing algorithms have a wide variety of applications, from telecoms to thermodynamics and artificial intelligence.
-    Providing with an asynchronous and parallelised computing scheme to perform statistical inference, their local structure closely reflects neuronal interactions.

-    This work unveils the algebraic topology underlying message-passing algorithms.
+    see [here][bp] for numerical experiments.

-    They are shown equivalent to transport equations of the form
-    $$ \dot u = \delta \Phi(u) $$,
+    Message-passing algorithms are shown equivalent to transport equations of the form $$ \dot u = \delta \Phi(u) $$, where $u$ is a collection of local interaction potentials,
-    where $u$ is a collection of local interaction potentials, and $\Phi(u)$ represents a heat flux from one region to the other.
+    $\Phi(u)$ represents a heat flux from one region to the other, and the boundary opeator $\delta$ is the discrete analog of a divergence.

-    The boundary operator $\delta$, discrete analog of a divergence, is the degree one boundary of a natural homology theory of interest for any localised approach to high dimensional statistics.
-    These structures hence naturally occur in the context of classical and quantum statistical physics, probabilistic graphical models and Boltzmann machines.
+    These structures naturally occur in the context of classical and quantum statistical physics, probabilistic graphical models and Boltzmann machines.

 - __SYCO'20__: [Homological Algebra for Message Passing Algorithms][syco]